This article originally appeared on Noisey UK.

 Has anyone ever really pissed you off?

 Never, never, never.
 You know why?
-In every lyrical war I've had, I've enjoyed or realised how good someone else was.
+In every lyrical war I've had, I've enjoyed or realized how good someone else was.
 I've never walked away and wanted to jump off Tower Bridge.

 Who do you think came at you the best, then?